chenxfeng/improved-wino-conv/README.md

 To run those experiments, the machine should have DNNL built from source first.
 Briefly speaking, make a new directory ``build`` in the directory ``oneDNN``, and then run ``cmake ..`` in the directory ``build``.
 After that, DNNL can be built and installed with command ``make`` and ``sudo make install`` seperately.
 More details can be refered [here](https://oneapi-src.github.io/oneDNN/dev_guide_build.html).
 And then one can compile the test files with a command ``g++ test.cpp -ldnnl -std=c++11``.
 Usually manually specifying environment variables such as ``OMP_NUM_THREADS`` and ``OMP_PROC_BIND`` is necessary at runtime.

+# An Improved Winograd Convolution on NUMA system with multiple x86 CPUs

+> This software is the codes for our article "******".
+> It is constructed based on [Intel DNNL](https://github.com/intel/mkl-dnn).

+We proposed a noval design for Winograd convolution to address the bottleneck problem caused by NUMA features on multi-CPU system.
+By designing a new computing pattern and three optimizations (i.e., new data layout, cache block searching and new matrix multiplication) based on the micro-architectural features of CPUs, we alleviate the memory bandwidth requirement and therefore improve the performance.
+The codes are in the branch multi-cpu.